NicolasDuboisToulouse/PhotosNormReloaded/README.md

 # PhotosNorm
-Automatic rotate, exif fix and rename photo
+Automatic rotate, rename and exif fix

 *Work in progress*